Skip to content

 CMD (opt-in)

-Runs a shell command on the agent and evaluates its output against a string condition.
+Runs a shell command on the agent and evaluates its output or exit code against a condition.
+On Linux/macOS the command is executed via sh -c; on Windows via cmd /C.

 Sub-Element Description